genyleap/XCLI/README.md

-Here’s a professional and comprehensive README for your GitHub project:

----

 # XCLI

 XCLI is a command-line interface (CLI) tool for interacting with the Twitter API.
 It allows developers to perform actions such as authenticating via OAuth 2.0, retrieving information from API endpoints, and working with Twitter Spaces.
 This project is designed with a focus on simplicity, modularity, and extensibility.